ShrenikMehar/Graphics-Design-Projects/README.md

-# Video-Editing-Projects
+# Graphics-Design-Projects
-Video Editing projects which I made as an intern / part-time job
+Graphics Design projects which I made as an intern / part-time job